 There are various research assistantships and other on-campus job opportunities available that help students cover at least a part of their expenses.

-Expenses to be considered
+1. Expenses to be considered

 When a student is planning to travel to the USA for a college education, there are several expenses to be considered.

-Will my child get a full scholarship?
+2. Will my child get a full scholarship?

 Full scholarship for undergraduate students is rare in the US.
 Most local students apply for and get federal aid, but they are also required to fund part of their studies on their own.
 Most students at this juncture apply for an educational loan that takes years to settle.

 In most universities, similar rules apply to international students as well.
 Part of the tuition fee is covered under the scholarship for international students, but the remaining tuition fee and all other expenses have to be borne by students on their own.

-Criteria for applying for scholarships to study in the US for Indian students
+3. Criteria for applying for scholarships to study in the US for Indian students

 While each university will have its own eligibility criteria for scholarships, here is a list of some standard criteria that are considered for scholarships:

 The requirements of each scholarship vary and parents would do well to check the eligibility criteria a couple of years in advance to help the child build an appropriate application.

-When to apply
+4. When to apply?

 The procedures are typically long, and at times applications being considered for the scholarship may also come back with queries or requests for additional documentation.

-Building your corpus for international education in the US
+5. Building your corpus for international education in the US

 This is where a planned financial approach comes in.
-Typically, a four-year undergrad program at any of the top-ranking universities in the USA, with tuition fees, flights, stay and the other standard expenses amount to Rs.
+Typically, a four-year undergrad program at any of the top-ranking universities in the USA, with tuition fees, flights, stay, and other standard expenses amount to Rs.
 70 lakhs (as of 2022).

 As parents, you need to be aware that while scholarships are available, these will only take care of only a part of your expenses.

 This enables you to put together a substantial corpus over time.
 And when the time comes, your child will be free to choose the college and course of his/her choice!